mpayetta/cc-bmr-widget/README.md

 Simple widget to calculate calories consumption based on a person's gender, age, weight, height and activity level.

-It uses the English BMR formula to calculate the daily burned calories.
+It uses the English BMR formula and the Harrison Benedict formula to calculate the daily burned calories.